vanubuntu/VanubISO/README.md

 system that was built on the ISO.

 Please note, you need `schroot` and `debootstrap` for vanubISO to build any images.
-Anyways, you don't have to install these manually, you can just run the script and it will install its dependencies itself.

 ### Change Configuration